sender-reputation email-deliverability

 The Double Opt-In Fix

 The fastest way to reduce welcome series complaint rates is to implement double opt-in.
-If you’re using BayEngage (TargetBay Email/SMS), double opt-in can be enabled in your list settings — the confirmation email sends automatically before the first welcome message fires.
+Most ESPs support this natively — enable it in your list or signup form settings so the confirmation email fires before your first welcome message.
 The confirmation step filters out:

 The confirmation email itself is also a positive engagement event.
 Clicking “confirm my subscription” is a deliberate, active signal to spam filters that the subscriber wants to receive mail from your domain.
 This happens before your first welcome email even lands — starting the relationship with positive engagement history.